Curiosity killed the cat. And essential oils can too if you’re not careful.

 Cats Are Sensitive to Certain Essential Oils

 Researchers have identified two major categories of essential oils that are more dangerous to cats than other mammals (such as humans, dogs or horses).
 The reason these essential oils are more dangerous to cats lies in the physiology of their liver.
 Cats lack an enzyme (glucuronyl tranferase) that in other animals helps to process and break down certain components of these essential oils.
-Due to the concentrated nature of essential oils, toxic buildup of these components occurs and can ultimately be fatal.
+Due to the concentrated nature of essential oils, toxic buildup of these components occurs and can ultimately be fatal. (see list of references at end of article).

 If you’ve already used essential oils on/around your cat, don’t worry!
 If your cat hasn’t shown any symptoms of toxic buildup, they will likely be alright.
 Many oils are safe for cats, and even if you’ve used a toxic one your cat will probably be ok if you discontinue the unsafe use immediately, because it takes time for toxic buildup to occur.